-BUS 260 Business Communication (3 0 3) Prerequisites: ENG 111; OST 131 or CIS 110 (L)
+BUS 260 Business Communication (3 0 3)

+Prerequisites: ENG 110 or ENG 111

 This course is designed to develop skills in writing business communications.
 Emphasis is placed on business reports, correspondence, and professional presentations.
 Upon completion, students should be able to communicate effectively in the work place.
 (Sp.)